ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ ionic start cutePuppyPics --v2
 ```

+> The CLI works for Ionic 2 and 1 apps, so if you'd like to use v1, omit --v2

-To run your app, `cd` into the directory that was created and then run the `ionic serve` command:
+To run your app, `cd` into the directory that was created and then run the `ionic serve` command to test your app right in the browser!

 ```bash
 $ cd cutePuppyPics
 $ ionic serve
 ```

 > Having issues with your app building?
 Make sure your package.json matches [our app base](https://github.com/driftyco/ionic2-app-base/blob/master/package.json)

-You can play with it right in the browser!

 ### [Building to a Device](#building-to-a-device)